 It will cost you Rp 490,000 per dive including equipment rentals.
 This is the standard price for any dive shop around the island so you don’t have to “shop” around for lower prices.
 I went with Blue Marlin as my dive operator.
 The dive spot I would recommend is Sunset Reef and Secret Reef, but I have to caution that current can get pretty strong on these spots so please be extra careful!

 6. Visit the Turtle Sanctuary

 In Gili T, sea turtles are protected animal.
 They have a turtle sanctuary located to the right of the main jetty on the northern side of the island along the main road.
 At the sanctuary you can see (but you can’t touch) baby sea turtles of varying sizes waiting to be released to the ocean once they are of age.
 If you are lucky enough, you might be able to witness this “release” ceremony of these baby turtles!

 7. Rent a bike and go around the island

 To give you a picture of just how tiny Gili T is, it took us about an hour to cycle around the circumference of the island.
-Rent a bike for Rp 50,000 a day (or Rp 15,000 an hour) and just cycle on either side of the road.
+We rented a bike for Rp 50,000 a day (or Rp 15,000 an hour) and just cycled on either side of the road.
 There is only one main road on the island so you’re bound to circle it if you just go straight.
 I recommend doing this on your first day, as this gives you a good overview of the island before deciding what you can do!

 I hope that helps!
 Happy exploring and I hope you enjoyed the island life as much as we did!